dalibo/pandocker/UPGRADE.md

 Upgrade is not possible :-(

-You need to install a branch new `Debian Stretch` system and replay the entire [install](INSTALL.md) process.
+You need to install a brand new `Debian Stretch` system and replay the entire [install](INSTALL.md) process.

 ---